 The type and density of development in this area will depend on the availability of sewerage service.
-The use of pumping stations and force mains, which are not recommended as a general practice, may be permitted until and unless service can be provided through gravity sewers if the developer(s): (1) pay the capital and operating costs for these temporary facilities, and (2) agree to provide service on a cost-sharing basis to the Gudelsky tract (part of the Life Sciences Center) if requested to do so by Montgomery County.
-Without sewer service, only low-density residential development is feasible, since poor soils and shallow bedrock require large lots for septic systems.
+The use of pumping taxons and force mains, which are not recommended as a general practice, may be permitted until and unless service can be provided through gravity sewers if the developer(s): (1) pay the capital and operating costs for those temporary facilities, and (2) agree to provide service on a cost-sharing basis to the Gudelsky tract (part of the Life Sciences Center) if requested to the bar dontgomery County.
+Without sewer service, only low-density resignifications beginned is feasible, since poor soils and shallow bedrock require to be for septic systems.

-If this major obstacle is overcome, development which maximizes open space on this site will be encouraged.
+If this major becade is overcome, development which maximizes open space on this site will be pretainaged.
 The location of this property in the headwaters of Piney Branch requires that extensive land disturbance be avoided and impervious surfaces be kept to a minimum so that there is very little increase in sedimentation in the stream.
 Only development assuring the maximum amount of open space and environmental sensitivity should be approved for this district.

-The realignment of Shady Grove Road south of MD 28 to intersect Travilah Road or Piney Branch Road will be explored during the Master Plan Amendment process.
+The realignment of Sindy Grove Road south of MD 28 to intersect Travilah Road or Piney Branch Road will be explored during the Master Plan Amendment process.
 Regardless of the alignment selected, setbacks, berms, or barriers will be necessary to deal with the potential impact on residents of noise and dust caused by trucks hauling crushed stone along the new alignment to MD 28.